C-Otto/rebalance-lnd/README.md

 ### List of channels
 Run `rebalance.py -l` (or `rebalance.py -l -i`) to see a list of channels which can be rebalanced.
-This list only contains channels where less than 50% of the total funds are on the local side of the channel.
+This list only contains channels where less than 50% of the available funds are on the local side of the channel.

-You can also see the list of channels where less than 50% of the total funds are on the remote side of the channel by running `rebalance.py -l -o`.
+You can also see the list of channels where less than 50% of the available funds are on the remote side of the channel by running `rebalance.py -l -o`.

 As an example the following indicates a channel with around 17.7% of the funds